splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.rst

 4. Click :guilabel:`Save` and check that the environment variables appear in the table.

-.. note:: Setting the exporter and the endpoint URL isn't required in most cases.
-By default, the layer sends telemetry directly to Observability Cloud ingest endpoints.
+.. note:: By default, the layer sends telemetry directly to Observability Cloud ingest endpoints.
+To send data to a Splunk OTel Collector in EC2, see :ref:`ec2-otel-collector-serverless`.

 .. _go-serverless-instrumentation: